-Dog owners often think of cortisone when their dog starts itching uncontrollably because of allergies.
-It’s used to treat all sorts of ailments including asthma, hormone disorders and arthritis.
-It comes in different forms, from OTC ointments to a cortisone shot.
-Obviously some not available over-the-counter.
+Is Cortisone an option when your dog is itching uncontrollably because of allergies?
+It treats all sorts of ailments including asthma, hormone disorders and arthritis.
+It comes in different forms, from OTC ointments to a shot.
 Actually, most vets will not suggest cortizone as a treatment option for dogs.

-The general rule of thumb is that you shouldn’t give drugs that are prescribed to humans to dogs.
+The rule of thumb is that you shouldn’t give drugs that are prescribed to humans to dogs.
 There are just too many unknowns, and too many potential side effects.
 Your dog could experience a worse reaction than the problems they’re already experiencing.

 Can I Give My Dog Cortisone?
 Answer: No